 The Morgan Science Lecture Series

 The Morgan Science Lecture Series is made possible by a gift from the G. William Morgan Family.
 The purpose of the Morgan Science Lecture Series is to stimulate scientific understanding and research among the sciences by bringing innovative and prominent researchers to Appalachian State University's campus.
-This year the event is hosted by the A.R.
-Smith Department of Chemistry and Fermentation Sciences.
+This year the event is hosted by the Department of Biology.
 To read more about this years speaker, visit cas.appstate.edu/news.

 About the Speaker

 Using innovative research techniques that often defy convention, Jarvis a leading neurobiologist demonstrates what songbirds can reveal about the evolution of human language and learned behavior.